anoushkaalavilli/Final-Project/functional.md

 elementsinreactants = []
 elementsinreactants.append(r)

-print (elementsinreactants)
+print (("elementsinreactants = ")+ (elementsinreactants))

-products = input("Please enter the products of a chemical reaction.
+#products = input("Please enter the products of a chemical reaction.
 Choose a chemical reaction with only two reactants.
 Choose a chemical reaction with only two reactants.
 Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur.")

 if "2" in reactant1:
     subscriptposition = (reactant1.index("2"))